khulnasoft/ThreatMatrix/docs/source/Advanced-Usage.md

 ![img.png](../static/disable_org.png)

 ### Registration
-Since IntelX v4.2.0 we added a Registration Page that can be used to manage Registration requests when providing IntelX as a Service.
+Since ThreatMatrix v4.2.0 we added a Registration Page that can be used to manage Registration requests when providing ThreatMatrix as a Service.

 After a user registration has been made, an email is sent to the user to verify their email address.
 If necessary, there are buttons on the login page to resend the verification email and to reset the password.

-Once the user has verified their email, they would be manually vetted before being allowed to use the IntelX platform.
+Once the user has verified their email, they would be manually vetted before being allowed to use the ThreatMatrix platform.
 The registration requests would be handled in the Django Admin page by admins.
-If you have IntelX deployed on an AWS instance with an IAM role you can use the [SES](/Advanced-Usage.md#ses) service.
+If you have ThreatMatrix deployed on an AWS instance with an IAM role you can use the [SES](/Advanced-Usage.md#ses) service.

-To have the "Registration" page to work correctly, you must configure some variables before starting IntelX.
-See [Optional Environment Configuration](https://intelx.readthedocs.io/en/latest/Installation.html#other-optional-configuration-to-enable-specific-services-features)
+To have the "Registration" page to work correctly, you must configure some variables before starting ThreatMatrix.
+See [Optional Environment Configuration](https://threatmatrix.readthedocs.io/en/latest/Installation.html#other-optional-configuration-to-enable-specific-services-features)

 In a development environment the emails that would be sent are written to the standard output.

 #### Recaptcha configuration
 The Registration Page contains a Recaptcha form from Google.
 By default, that Recaptcha is not configured and is not shown.

-If your intention is to publish IntelX as a Service you should first remember to comply to the [AGPL License](https://github.com/khulnasoft/IntelX/blob/master/LICENSE).
+If your intention is to publish ThreatMatrix as a Service you should first remember to comply to the [AGPL License](https://github.com/khulnasoft/ThreatMatrix/blob/master/LICENSE).

 Then you need to add the generated Recaptcha Secret in the `RECAPTCHA_SECRET_KEY` value in the `env_file_app` file.